 48th tour in 1999/2000: for the first time in many years a Tyrolean ski jumper, Andreas Widhölzl, won at the Bergisel.
 Until then the question was: which Tyrolean won at the Bergisel the last time?
 The answer: Andreas Hofer.

-50th tour in 2001/02: for the first time in 49 years the German Sven Hannawald wins all four races during a tournament.
+50th tour in 2001/02: for the first time in 49 years the German Sven Hannawald wins all four competitions during a tournament.
+The same thing happened in 2017/18 and 2018/19 when Kamil Stoch and Ryoyu Kobayashi managed to make the Grand Slam.

 One winner is not enough